niklele/RemoteRelay/README.md

 ## Contributing

-This project was created to enable remote development workflows with Claude Code.
-Contributions and improvements are welcome!
+This project was created to enable remote development workflows with Claude Code and as part of my experimentation with using Claude Code, so I won't be accepting contributions.